New Pentagon strategy stresses Asia, cyber, drones

 The Army's current strength is about 565,000 soldiers and there are 201,000 Marines, meaning an eventual loss of between 76,000 and 114,000 troops.

-Critics already are charging that the cuts are being driven by budget woes rather than U.S. defense needs but Obama and Panetta emphasized that the reverse is true.
-They did not divulge details of spending and cuts, which will be detailed in Obama's upcoming federal budget for fiscal year 2013.
+Obama and Panetta insisted that the reverse was true and that strategy would inform the spending decisions.
+But they did not divulge details of spending and cuts, which will be released as part of Obama's upcoming federal budget for fiscal year 2013.

-He emphasized that even after enactment of the $487 billion in reductions agreed with Congress in August, the defense budget would still be larger than it was toward the end of Bush's administration.
+The president emphasized that even after enactment of the $487 billion in reductions over 10 years that was agreed with Congress in August, the defense budget would still be larger than it was toward the end of Bush's administration.